 In the reporting week:

-o There were 1041 suspected cases of Cerebrospinal Meningitis (CSM) reported from 88 LGAs in 16 States.
-Of these, four cases were laboratory confirmed and 50 deaths were recorded.
-Surveillance for CSM is ongoing and intensified in the States, especially as the dry season has set in.
+o There were 42 suspected cases of Cerebrospinal Meningitis (CSM) reported from 22 LGAs in ten States.
+Of these, one was laboratory confirmed and one deaths was recorded.
+Ongoing surveillance for CSM has been intensified in the States.

-o There were 628 suspected cases of Measles reported from 32 States including the FCT.
-Two laboratory confirmed cases and one death was recorded.
+o There were 361 suspected cases of Measles reported from 33 States.
+None was laboratory confirmed and four deaths were recorded.

-In the reporting week, eight States (Adamawa, Benue, Cross River, Ebonyi, Edo, Gombe, Kwara and Oyo) failed to report.
-Timeliness of reporting remains 79.0% in both previous and current weeks while completeness remains 99.0% in both previous and current weeks.
-It is very important for all States to ensure timely and complete reporting at all times.
+In the reporting week, Enugu and Jigawa States failed to report.
+Timeliness of reporting increased from 81% in the previous week to 82% while completeness increased from 99% in the previous week to 100%.
+It is very important for all States to ensure timely and complete reporting at all times, especially during an outbreak.

 1. Lassa fever